diegovernan/hackerrank_c/README.md

 # C - HackerRank

-- 1.c - "Hello World!" in C
+- 01.c - Introduction -> "Hello World!" in C

-- 2.c - Playing With Characters
+- 02.c - Introduction -> Playing With Characters

-- 3.c - Sum and Difference of Two Numbers
+- 03.c - Introduction -> Sum and Difference of Two Numbers

-- 4.c - Functions in C
+- 04.c - Introduction -> Functions in C

-- 5.c - Pointers in C
+- 05.c - Introduction -> Pointers in C

-- 6.c - Conditional Statements in C
+- 06.c - Conditionals and Loops -> Conditional Statements in C

-- 7.c - For Loop in C
+- 07.c - Conditionals and Loops -> For Loop in C

-- 8.c - Sum of Digits of a Five Digit Number
+- 08.c - Conditionals and Loops -> Sum of Digits of a Five Digit Number

-- 9.c - BitWise Operators
+- 09.c - Conditionals and Loops -> BitWise Operators

-- 10.c - Printing Pattern using Loops
+- 10.c - Conditionals and Loops -> Printing Pattern using Loops

 ### Compilar e rodar (linux)